 - Pray for the mental health and wellbeing of the people.
 India is now the second most Covid-infected nation after the US.
 With the rise in mortality rate among Covid-infected, the crematoriums are finding it difficult to cope with the pressure.
 More and more families are facing bereavement but corresponding support from the community seems negligible due to the social restrictions.

 - At this time of sickness, death, bereavement and fear, pray that Christians will be able to serve the larger community, which is in distress.

 - Pray for Christian hospitals and their staff who are treating Covid patients, especially those from the economically weaker sections of society.

-- Pray for the spiritual strength of Christians who have no access to the internet or smart devices for the online Sunday worship services in religious buildings, which are kept closed to reduce the transmission of the virus.
+- Pray for the spiritual strength of Christians who have no access to internet or smart gadgets for the online Sunday worship services in religious buildings which are kept closed to reduce the transmission of the virus.

 - Above all, let’s pray for God’s sustaining grace and healing mercy on all nations.